Walker698/heatmap-data-gov-scot-docs/docs/userguide.rst

 Overview
 --------
-This document outlines the main features and uses of Scotland Heat Map which is accessible at....
+This document outlines the main features and uses of the Scotland Heat Map which is accessible at....

 Searching
 -----------
-You first step would normally be to position the map to the area you are interested in and one of the ways to do this is to use the Search box at the top right of the map, to search for a place or Data Zone.
+Your first step would normally be to position the map to the area you are interested in and one of the ways to do this is to use the Search box at the top right of the map, to search for a place or Data Zone.
 As you start to type matching addresses will be displayed e.g. (add image)

 Navigating the Map
 ------------------

 Another way to position the map is to zoom in or out.
 You can use the scroll bar on your mouse or click on the plus (zoom in) or minus (zoom out) buttons on the Navigation Toolbar at the top left of the map.
-You can also hold down the shift key and draw a rectangle on the map (marquee select), and when you release the mouse the map will zoom to that specific area.
+You can also hold down the shift key and draw a rectangle on the map (marquee select) by holding in the left mouse button, and when you release the mouse the map will zoom to that specific area.
 If you just want to move the map to a different location you can click and hold the left mouse button (pan) to drag the map into a different location.
 There is an **Overview Map** in the bottom left hand corner so that you can see where your chosen area resides.
-There is also a indication of the scale of the map in the top right hand corner.
+There is also an indication of the scale of the map in the top right hand corner.

 Base Mapping
 ------------